opensearch-project/project-website/_authors/mnkugler.markdown

 github: mnkugler
 ---

-**Monica Kugler** is a Senior Technical Product manager at AWS working on OpenSearch.
+**Monica Kugler** is a Senior Technical Product Manager at AWS working on OpenSearch.